sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

 Check the Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the environment variable to become effetive, close the Anaconda Prompt and open a new Anaconda Prompt.
-Type the following command to check that the environment variables are set correctly.
+**Close and reopen the Anaconda Prompt to update the environment variables.** Type the following commands to check the environment variables.

 ::